Not having the right outsourcing contract can cost your company fortune!

 Another popular outsourcing agreement form is the fixed price outsourcing contract.
 In this form, the company outsourcing IT services to India or any other country creates a Request For Proposal or RFP and the outsourcing company places a bid on the same.

 It is like a managed project and your requirements are clearly mentioned beforehand in the RFP along with the estimated costs.
 As the name suggests, it has a fixed cost that is to be paid for a particular type of service taken.
 The fixed cost outsourcing contract minimizes flexibility or your involvement in the project scope.
+This is one of the most commonly used types of outsourcing contract majorly used for IT outsourcing services.

 The outsourcing company usually has a project manager who takes care of the project and ensures that the product is delivered within the committed time and the cost decided upon.
 The only requirement in such projects is that you should have a clear view of what you want from the project and mention it clearly beforehand.